Non-isothermal non-Newtonian fluids: the stationary case: Proofs of the main theoretical results

 \subsubsection{Proof of Theorems \ref{existregol} and \ref{existregol2}}

 The existence of a weak solution is the result of Theorem \ref{exist}.
-In order to gain the additional regularity we want to apply Theorem \ref{THM2} to this specific weak solution, which can be considered as a weak solution to \eqref{NavierStokes}, neglecting the equation for $\Theta$ (with $\phi=\Theta$).
-Therefore, the only assumption to be verified is that $\vartheta\in W^{1,\infty}(\Omega)$ and then the proof is finished, since, due to \eqref{extra} and \eqref{extraB1} for the 3D and 2D case, respectively, $\Theta_0\in W^{2,d+\delta}(\Omega)$, for $\delta$ depending on the dimension $d$, defined in \eqref{delta} and \eqref{a1}.
-By well-known elliptic regularity results, we have
+In order to gain the additional regularity we want to apply Theorem \ref{THM2} to this specific weak solution, which can be considered as a weak solution to \eqref{NavierStokes}, neglecting the equation for $\Theta=\vartheta+\Theta_0$ (with $\phi=\Theta$).
+Therefore, the only assumption to be verified is that $\vartheta\in W^{1,\infty}(\Omega)$ and then the proof is finished, since, due to \eqref{extra} and \eqref{extraB1} for the 3D and 2D case, respectively, $\Theta_0\in W^{2,d+\delta}(\Omega)$, for $\delta$ depending on $d$ (see \eqref{delta} and \eqref{a1}).
+By well-known elliptic regularity results {(indeed $\vartheta$ is a weak solution in the present case, see Remark \ref{test})}

 We need to observe that, due to \eqref{embedding} and \eqref{Gagliardo} for $d=3$ and \eqref{embedding2} and \eqref{Gagliardo2} for $d=2$, by Young's inequality,